B.A (Hons.) in Sociology

 • Integrated experiential learning via two Social Internships, the field-intensive Himalaya Lab, a semester-long Field Internship, and an independent Dissertation.

-• Skill and exploratory modules that build competencies in writing, communication, leadership, design thinking, and self-development, complementing academic training with essential professional skills.
+• Skill development modules that build competencies in writing, communication, leadership, design thinking, and self-development, complementing the BA Sociology syllabus with industry-relevant skills.

 Career Opportunities

-The analytical, research, and field-based skills developed through the programme prepare students for impactful careers across sectors in India and internationally.
-Graduates can pursue roles such as:
+The analytical, research, and field-based skills developed through the BA (Hons.)
+Sociology programme prepare students for diverse career opportunities across sectors in India and globally.
+Graduates can explore roles such as:

 • Social Researcher